Shubham56-droid/V-Chat-App/README.md

 Download XAMPP for to view this project on your pc.
 In browser search localhost/phpmyadmin and create the table below<br/><br/>
 <hr/>
--- create database 'chatapp' <br/>
+-- 1. create database 'chatapp' <br/>
--- create table 'messages' in database
+-- 2. create table 'messages' in database<br/>
--- create table 'users' in database
+-- 3. create table 'users' in database<br/>

 -- -------------------------------------------------------